hqhQAQ/hqhQAQ/README.md

 ### About Me

 I am Qihan Huang, a fourth-year Ph.D student in College of Computer Science and Technology, [Zhejiang University](https://www.zju.edu.cn/english/).
-Prior to this, I earned a Bachelor's degree in Software Engineering from [Zhejiang University](https://www.zju.edu.cn/english/).
-During 2024 to 2025, I had a research internship at Alibaba Group, focusing on multimodal large language models and image generation.
+Prior to this, I earned a Bachelor's degree in Software Engineering from [Zhejiang University](https://www.zju.edu.cn/english/) in 2021.
+During 2024 to 2025, I had a long-term research internship at Alibaba Group, focusing on multimodal large language models and image generation.

 Currently, my research interest lies in reinforcement learning for LLMs.